Important News from Unity Woods

 Iyengar Yoga teaches us that when something in our practice isn’t working, we need to adjust.
 Realizing that it was not financially viable to operate empty brick-and-mortar studios for an undetermined future, in March of 2020, we transitioned to online classes.
 In one month, we changed the entire 40-year-old Unity Woods business model.
 We reduced the schedule, altered the session-based format, and learned to use Zoom and Punchpass, a more efficient and user-friendly registration system.

-Two years later, we have made another, even more profound change.
-During these two pandemic years, some of the teachers have stopped teaching, some have moved, and others have set up their own online platforms.
-As class offerings have diminished, so have administrative needs.
+Two years later, we made another, even more profound change.
+During the pandemic years, some of the teachers stopped teaching, some moved, and others set up their own online platforms.
+As class offerings diminished, so did administrative needs.
 There is a personal element as well.
 In his mid-70’s.
 John has reached a stage of life where the idea of simplicity and a less demanding work schedule is very attractive.
-Given this confluence of forces at play, John has decided to pare down Unity Woods’ operations.
-There will still be workshops with top teachers from around the world, but the weekly class schedule now consists of only John’s classes, which will permit a significant reduction of administrative work, saving time and money.
-Essentially, Unity Woods Yoga Center has come full circle and returned to its 1979 beginnings.
+Given this confluence of forces at play, John has decided to pare down his operations.
+The weekly class schedule consisted of only John’s classes.
+Essentially, Unity Woods had come full circle and returned to its 1979 beginnings.

-Some things have not changed, though.
-Unity Woods continues its commitment to excellence in teaching and to sharing the love of yoga as the means to fulfilling its mission: To offer uncompromising, quality yoga to as extensive an audience as possible.
-That is still the reason we exist and is why we continue to do our utmost to serve you, our friends and students, and our community.
+Some things did not change, though.
+Unity Woods continued its commitment to excellence in teaching and to sharing the love of yoga as the means to fulfilling its mission: To offer uncompromising, quality yoga to as extensive an audience as possible.
+That is still the reason Unity Woods exist and is why I continue to do my best to serve you, my friends, students, and community.